A prime system with many self-joinings: Abstract

 \section{Abstract}

-We construct a rigid, rank 1, prime transformation that is not quasi-simple and whose self-joinings form a Paulsen simplex.
-This seems to be the first example of a prime system whose self-joinings form a Paulsen simplex and the first example of a prime system that is not quasi-simple.
+We construct a rigid, rank 1, prime transformation that is not quasi-simple and whose self-joinings form a Poulsen simplex.
+This seems to be the first example of a prime system whose self-joinings form a Poulsen simplex.